 - The names and addresses of the employer and employee

-- Why is the employer placing the employee on furlough
+- Why the employer is placing the employee on a leave of absence

-Employers should use a furlough letter whenever they need to place an employee on furlough.
-Furloughs may be necessary for the following situations:
+Employers should use a furlough letter whenever they need to place an employee on furlough until further notice.
+This leave type may be necessary for the following situations:

-- When there is a temporary decrease in business operations (i.e., winters for ice cream shops)
+- When there is a temporary decrease in business operations (i.e., winters for ice cream shops, reduced demand for manufacturing companies)

 - During times of economic hardship

-- When the business must be closed due to circumstances beyond the employer’s control, such as a pandemic or natural disaster
+- When the business must close to circumstances beyond the employer’s control, such as a pandemic or natural disaster

 - When an employee requests a temporary leave of absence